 Do angels have wings?
 In pictures angels often have wings, but sometimes they don't have wings.
 Are these pictures of angels with wings a mistake?
 Where does the idea that angels have wings come from?

 There isn't a simple yes or no answer as to whether angels have wings.
 Angels are variously depicted throughout the bible, and there are clearly different kinds of angels.
-Generally speaking angels in the bible don't have wings.
-But the idea that some angels are "winged" isn't completely unbiblical either.
+Most of the time they aren't described as having wings.

 There are two main ways that angels are depicted in the bible.
 One is in a spiritual form, and the other is in a flesh-like form.
 Most descriptions of angels in the bible fit into one or the other of these two forms.